DXLeGenD/ai-powered-ar-vr-study-behaviour-analysis/README.md

-# AI-Powered AR/VR for Analyzing Student Behavior
+# AI-Powered AR/VR Study Behavior Analysis

 ## 📚 Project Overview
 This project aims to analyze students' cognitive performance by comparing two teaching methods: **Traditional Learning** and **VR-Based Learning**.
 Using EEG devices, brainwave data is collected from students during these sessions.
 The data is then processed using **TensorFlow**, **CNN models**, and **LSTM** to evaluate their cognitive thinking levels and learning effectiveness.